Central limit theorem in complete feedback games: Proofs

-where $c_j=c_j(n)$ is some arbitrary sequence, and $1\leq j\leq m-1$ (the case $j=m$ is obvious since $\widetilde W_m$ is deterministic).
-Indeed, once \eqref{eq:goal} is shown, one can simply exploit the first bound in \eqref{eq:condmean}, together with a triangular inequality and the well-known fact that the variance minimizes the square discrepancy from any constant. \\ \\ The goal now is to reduce concentration properties of $\widetilde W_j$ to those of $W_{j-1,t}$ and $T_j$, for which we can exploit Theorem~\ref{thm:poissonapp}.
-To this aim, consider two sequences $0\leq g_n\leq f_n$ to be chosen later (eventually, we will have $g_n\rightarrow 0$ and $f_n\rightarrow \infty$).
-Using Theorem~\ref{thm:poissonapp}, we know that
+where $c_j=c_j(n)=\frac{\ln n}{j+1}$, and $1\leq j\leq m-1$ (the case $j=m$ is obvious since $\widetilde W_m$ is deterministic).
+Here, the implicit constant in $O((\ln\ln n)^2)$ depends on the maximum multiplicity of the deck ${\bf m}_{\max}$ which is bounded by some constant $m$.
+Therefore assuming~\eqref{eq:goal}, the desired conclusion follows, using the first bound in~\eqref{eq:condmean} together with the triangle inequality and the well-known fact that the variance minimizes the square discrepancy from any constant.

+The goal now is to reduce concentration properties of $\widetilde W_j$ to those of $W_{j-1,t}$ and $T_j$, for which we can exploit Theorem~\ref{thm:poissonapp}.
+To this aim, consider two sequences $f_n=\ln n$ and $g_n=\frac{1}{\ln n}$.
+Recall that $T_j>t$ if and only if $W_{j, t}=0$.
+In particular, Theorem~\ref{thm:poissonapp} allows us to approximate probabilities of the form $T_j\in [a,b]$, with an explicit error term.
+More precisely, we have